aosabook/500lines/crawler/chapter.md

                           self.read_response)
 ```

 The method sends a GET request.
-A sophisticated application would be careful not to block if the whole request cannot be sent at once.
+A real application would check the return value of `send` in case the whole message cannot be sent at once.
 But our request is small and our application unsophisticated.
-It blithely calls `sendall`, then waits for a response.
+It blithely calls `send`, then waits for a response.
 Of course, it must register yet another callback and return control to the event loop.
 The final callback processes the server's response:

 ```python
     # Method on Fetcher class.